jameskalvium/Ecommerce-Follow-Along/README.md

   1. we have created the Razorpay
   2. we have added the payment route
   3. we have added the payment controller

+## Milestone31

+  1. We have used Redux in the app